Getting Voxel Tools

 Release builds

-Because the plugin is primarily developped as a module, it comes as a whole custom build of the Godot editor, and might differ a little from the official version.
+The plugin is primarily developped as a module, so it comes as a whole custom build of the Godot editor, and might differ a little from the official version.

-The engine is massive and targets a lot of platforms, while our module is small in comparison and we don't have dedicated build containers, so not all export templates are available.
-You can develop your game and test it with the editor on main desktop platforms, but if you want to export it, you may need to compile the templates yourself.
+The engine is massive and targets a lot of platforms, while our module is small in comparison and we don't have dedicated build containers, so not all combinations of editors and export templates are available.
+You can develop your game and test it with the editor on main desktop platforms, but if a combination of platforms/options isn't provided, you will have to build them yourself.

 Development builds